sagemathinc/sbir2015/description.md

 Our proposed project would leverage open source software, cheap cloud computing resources, and systematic optimization based on user feedback to make the above affordable.

-SMC currently makes math software easily accessible and provides some limited course management functionality, but offers nothing for managing the daunting complexity involved in curating interactive homework problems that involve sophisticated computation and mathematics.
-Some of the current state of the art systems feel antiquated, mainly addressing freshman and sophomore level material.
-We instead propose to target college senior (and even graduate level) level material, and support use of sophisticated mathematical software that is potentially computationally demanding.

 A key innovation of SMC is that it is built upon a pool of open source software that leverages the combined knowledge and experience